DESQview: DESQview usage

 DESQview was noteworthy in that it supported all common DOS-compatible programs and achieved a degree of performance and stability that was remarkable, given the constraints of its host operating system.
 It also has a clever interface that is generally unobtrusive while being quickly available and very easy to learn.

 All normal PCs include a keyboard with three "shift" or "modifier" keys: Control, Alt, and the normal Shift keys.
 These keys are normally held down in combination with other keys.
 DESQview, by default, monitors the Alt key for isolated presses (not in combination).
 Pressing the Alt key by itself brings up the DESQview menu allowing access to the program's features: start new tasks, switch among them, mark text on the screen, paste text as input into the current task, resize or move the text windows, configure new menu items, etc. In addition a Shift+Alt combination causes DESQview to learn a set of keys as a macro.
 This allows DESQview to run other programs without interfering with any of the "keybindings" they might be using.

 DESQview was critically acclaimed and won many fans, but it never met with mass appeal, despite Quarterdeck's sustained efforts to win people over.

 In one area, however, DESQview was a lasting success: many multiuser bulletin board systems were based on it, thanks to its modest hardware requirements, robust multitasking, and superlative handling of multiple communication ports.
 Most free or inexpensive BBS software of the time ran as a single-node, single-tasking DOS program.
 Normally, only one copy of the BBS software could run at once, limiting the host PC to running one node.
-DESQview allows multiple copies of these single-task programs to run at once on the same computer, allowing anyone with even unimpressive hardware to run a large, powerful, multiuser BBS out of their home.
+DESQview, often aided by the installation of 16550 UART chips that buffer, allows multiple copies of the same single-tasking BBS software to run simultaneously on a single computer, resulting in a multi-user BBS.